 With technology at the forefront of our daily lives, data is being generated on a minute-by-minute basis.
 From a healthcare standpoint, researchers and other health system stakeholders have the ability to harness the power of real-world data and the real-world evidence derived from it.
-These data have the potential to unlock actionable healthcare insights not typically garnered from traditional randomized controlled trials (RCTs).
+Real-world data sources have the potential to unlock actionable healthcare insights not typically garnered from traditional randomized controlled trials (RCTs).

-Real-world data is an emerging area of interest across the healthcare spectrum and is a key focus area for Veradigm.
+So, it is no wonder that real-world data is an emerging area of interest across the healthcare spectrum and is a key focus area for Veradigm.
 That's why we've compiled this comprehensive guide to real-world data, complete with links to use-cases, relevant blog articles, white papers, and more.

-What Is Real-World Data?
+What Is Real-World Data in Healthcare?

-Sources of RWD include, but are not limited to:
+The FDA shares that common real-world data sources include, but are not limited to:

 Electronic health records (EHRs);